Wallace & Gromit: Video games

 In July 2008, developer Telltale Games announced a new series of episodic video games based on the characters, called Wallace & Gromit's Grand Adventures.
 The first episode in Grand Adventures, "Fright of the Bumblebees", was released on 23 March 2009.
 The second episode, "The Last Resort", was released on 5 May 2009.
 Two more episodes, "Muzzled!" and "The Bogey Man", were released in later 2009.
 The four episodes have separately been released on Xbox Live Arcade for the Xbox 360.

+On 25 July 2024, a Wallace & Gromit-themed course was added to the virtual reality game Walkabout Mini Golf as downloadable content (DLC).
+A DLC pack based on the franchise was added to PowerWash Simulator on 4 March 2025.

 List of video games

-There are also several games on the Wallace & Gromit, Shaun the Sheep and Timmy Time website.
+There are also several interactive games on the official Wallace & Gromit, Shaun the Sheep and Timmy Time websites.

 Comic

-British publisher Titan Magazines started producing a monthly Wallace and Gromit comic after the debut of Curse of the Were-Rabbit.
+British publisher Titan Magazines started producing a monthly Wallace & Gromit comic after the debut of Curse of the Were-Rabbit.
 The characters still run Anti-Pesto, and both Shaun and Feathers McGraw have appeared in the comic.

 The two characters appeared in the monthly BeanoMAX comic until its closure in June 2013, and now appear every four weeks in The Beano.
 They are heavily featured in 'Aardmag', the free online magazine that is unofficial but supported by Aardman Animations.
-Nick Park guest-edited the 70th birthday issue of The Beano weekly, and so this issue contained numerous Wallace and Gromit references.
+Nick Park guest-edited the 70th birthday issue of The Beano weekly, and so this issue contained numerous Wallace & Gromit references.

 On 17 May 2010, they began appearing daily in The Sun.
 It is credited to Titan and Aardman, with scripts written by Richy Chandler, Robert Etherington, Mike Garley, Ned Hartley, Rik Hoskin, David Leach, Luke Paton, J.P.
 Rutter, Rona Simpson and Gordon Volke, art by Sylvia Bennion, Jay Clarke, Jimmy Hansen, Viv Heath, Mychailo Kazybrid and Brian Williamson.
 It replaced George and Lynne.
 A graphic novel compiling all 311 daily strips was released on 8 October 2013, and a second volume followed on 4 November 2014.
 A third volume was released on 25 March 2015, and a fourth volume was released on 9 September 2015.